duyisking/rezo-react-boilerplate/README.md

 #### `npm run node`
 - Run the node process of the production server.
 Must be called after running `build`.

 #### `npm run new-component`
 - Create a new component without manually creating files or copy and paste code.

+#### `npm run storybook`
+- Added in: v1.4.0
+- Run Storybook to test individual component.

+#### `npm run setup`
+- Added in: v1.6.0
+- Setup everything for a new project.
+You need to run this command after running `npm install` for the first time.

 ---
 ### Configurations